sws2apps/sws2apps-docs/organized/blog/2024-10-27-on-the-go-assistant.md

 ![Personal tablet in the Kingdom Hall used for conveniently entering meeting attendance records during Jehovah's Witnesses meetings](./images/Organized-on-tablet-in-Kingdom-Hall-for-counting-meeting-attendance-records.jpg)

+*With Organized, managing congregation activities has never been easier.
+From recording meeting attendance to viewing congregation reports and your upcoming duties or assignments, a mobile device lets you keep everything updated in real time – whether in ministry, in the Kingdom Hall, at home, or anywhere you are.*

 ### Try out Organized — no registration needed!

 Excited to see Organized in action?
 You can try it out right now without needing to register!
 Simply open the [test mode](https://test.organized-app.com/), explore the app and experience its capabilities firsthand.
 In test environment, you’ll find the pre-filled data for an imaginary congregation, so you can immediately see the app’s features without the need for any setup.